TristanWebber/garage_monitor/esp_rs_std/README.md

 git sparse-checkout esp_rs_std && \
 git checkout
 ```
-4. [Update](#the-config-file) and rename the `_config.h` file
+4. [Update](#the-config-file) and rename the `_config.rs` file
 5. [Build and flash](#building-and-flashing) the project to your microcontroller

 ## The strategy

 This iteration of the project will focus on key Rust language features and challenges.
 The general structure of the project will loosely mirror the previous versions, and the focus of the README commentary will be on incrementally building out the functions.
 Some of the detail of the previous projects will be omitted from this version.
 So beware - This version of the monitor is not a one-to-one equivalent of the ESP-IDF versions.
 The code will compile and performs the core requirements, but is not resilient to real-world factors like intermittent wifi.
-However, these shortfalls are concious decisions to instead focus on documenting some of the most important concepts for creating multitasking applications on the esp32 with `std` Rust.
+However, these shortfalls are conscious decisions to instead focus on documenting some of the most important concepts for creating multitasking applications on the esp32 with `std` Rust.

 The commentary will cover:
 - Reading from a GPIO